advaitdeshmukh/advaitdeshmukh.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our work on Entity Typing got accepted to *SEM (co-located with EMNLP 2025)
+Our work on entity typing got accepted to *SEM (co-located with EMNLP 2025)